-Celebrity wishmaker Simonetta Lien walked the runway and granted wishes for terminally ill patients to attend the shows.
-Notable guests included: Mia Michaels, Charisse Mills, Jessica Pimentel, Simonetta Lien, Laura James, Kiara Belen, Monique Victoria, Stevie Boi, Laith De La Cruz, Dominique Jackson, Ren Spriggs, Arisce Wanzer, Sarah Charness, Madeline Stuart, Dustin Quick, Janine Tuganon, Brandon Bailey, and Chris Hernandez.
+Celebrity wishmaker Simonetta Lein walked the runway and granted wishes for terminally ill patients to attend the shows.
+Notable guests included: Mia Michaels, Charisse Mills, Jessica Pimentel, Simonetta Lein, Laura James, Kiara Belen, Monique Victoria, Stevie Boi, Laith De La Cruz, Dominique Jackson, Ren Spriggs, Arisce Wanzer, Sarah Charness, Madeline Stuart, Dustin Quick, Janine Tuganon, Brandon Bailey, and Chris Hernandez.

 Behind the scenes at fashion week, FHI Brands created dramatic looks on and off the runway as the official hair sponsor of the platform.
 Beauty Director April Love ran a tight ship backstage to ensure that makeup and hair were on point throughout a week featuring hundreds of models and dozens of designers.
 City Color cosmetics offered the perfect touch to create an array of looks ranging from glam to couture.
 Bdellium tools and Bulls Eye Lashes refined the looks on the runway to create a magical atmosphere all week long.
 Special partners and sponsors were AIDS Healthcare Foundation, Deep Eddy Vodka, Monster Energy, Savvy Travelers, Huberts Lemonade, Illy Coffee, FNL Networks, Getty Images, Fashion GPS, Cliff Bars, Seflie Cookie, and Blondies Desserts.